 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2016
+Madeleine Simonek, University of Zurich, Fall Semester 2018

-Cantonal Corporate Tax - Special tax regimes: Dispute with the EU (II)
+Cantonal Corporate Tax - Special tax regimes (to be abolished)

 Primarily criticised tax regimes (due to "ring fencing")

 - Holding companies: companies whose purpose is mainly the holding and administration of participations and which refrain from exercising a business activity in Switzerland are (after fulfilment of some additional quantitative requirements) exempted from the cantonal corporate income tax. - Domicile companies (Administrative company or mixed company): companies which exercise only administrative and/or auxiliary activities in Switzerland are taxed on the profits made abroad only at a rate of 0%-25%, depending upon the importance of the activities in Switzerland.